nextu1337/xnogate/README.md

 # xnogate

-xnogate is a Node.js payment gateway for the NANO (XNO) cryptocurrency.
+xnogate is a safe, reliable payment gateway library for the NANO (XNO) cryptocurrency.

 ## Installation